Phone: 07770 397668 for radio repairs.

 This CB base station radio came in with many faults which included the channel display had segments missing, the channel control only tuned to 3 channels, and it only transmitted 2 watts even though the front meter read 4 watts, the meter lamp had blown, and the power supply had been turned up to 15.6v which had caused a load of components in the radio to give and stop working.

-After a lot of TLC the radio was restored to its fully working state and should see many years of reliable use into the future.
+working state and should see many years of reliable use into the future.

 These Audioline radios look very similar to the President CB radios, the main difference is that the president radios have two meters on the front not just the one.